 February 13 - Nº 44 Exodus 11:1-10; 12:21-42

-The Israelites were saved by entering into a home that was protected by the blood of a “Passover lamb.”
+The Israelites had been saved by entering a home that was protected by the blood of a “Passover lamb.”
 Jesus is called our “Passover Lamb.”
 When we trust in the protection of the blood He shed for each of us on the cross, we are saved from any judgment or penalty for our sins.
 Have you done this?